whoan/fixparser/readme.md

 ## Goodies

-- It supports groups and you don't need to provide the FIX dictionary
+- It supports groups and you don't need a FIX dictionary
 - You don't need to specify the separator of the input string as long as they are consistent. eg: 0x01, |, etc...
 - You don't need to "trim" the input string as the lib detects the beginning and end of the message